-For submission in this format we require 256K ( – or higher – ) mp3 files.
+For submission in this format we require 256K ( – or higher – ) Constant Bitrate (not Variable Vitrate – VBR) MP3 files.
 Please note – we cannot work with other file types or lower/variable bit rates.
 Submissions below the required 256k minimum will not be considered for airplay, even if they otherwise would have made the cut.

 To gain access to our Uploader page, along with instructions for its use, message us here on this site.
 You may use the convenient contact form located at the bottom of this page for that purpose.
 To prevent spammers from uploading who knows what to us, access to the Uploader page is by invitation only, so please read the following paragraph carefully.

-When introducing yourself to Girls Rock Radio for the first time and asking for access to the Uploader, you must be verifiable as an artist, so include any one or more of the following: Your main artist website address, link to your EPK, Facebook fan page, MySpace music page, or any other such credential.
+When introducing yourself to Girls Rock Radio for the first time and asking for access to the Uploader, you must be verifiable as an artist, so include any one or more of the following: Your main artist website address, link to your EPK, Facebook fan page, or any other such credential.
+A SoundCloud, Bandcamp, or similar page is also fine here, but again, we do not review or download from these sites as a general rule.
 If you are PR/Management for the band or artist you are introducing, you must have gained permission from the band or artist to submit music for airplay consideration, and you must state that you have this permission.

 Other Stuff We Would Appreciate Receiving From You